RAHULGOYAL9000/Comparing-Various-Compression-Algorithms-on-Diverse-FIle-Types/README.md

 File Compression and Decompression Program
-This repository contains C programs for compressing and decompressing files using three algorithms: Huffman Coding, Lempel-Ziv-Welch (LZW), and Run-Length Encoding (RLE).
+This repository contains C programs for compressing and decompressing files using three algorithms: Huffman Coding,Lempel-Ziv-Welch (LZW), and Run-Length Encoding (RLE).
 Additionally, it includes a fourth program, fullcode.c, which combines all features and can automatically select the optimal algorithm based on the file's characteristics.

 Files
 Individual Algorithms: